U.S. corporate health exchanges find no new blue chip clients

 Employers contribute a fixed dollar amount to help their workers buy coverage, but can save money by no longer managing the benefits within their companies.
 They are not directly related to the state-based Obamacare insurance exchanges that offer government-subsidized health plans.

-Since 2012, employers covering as many as 3 million people have signed on to use the exchanges, according to consulting firm Accenture.
-A recent report from Mercer LLC, part of Marsh & McLennan, found that 3 percent of large employers were using private exchanges and that 28 percent of employers would make the shift within five years, taking a bite out of the business served by major insurers like UnitedHealth Group Inc and Anthem Inc, previously known as WellPoint.
+Since 2012, employers covering as many as 3 million people have signed on to use the exchanges.
+A recent report from Mercer LLC, part of Marsh & McLennan, found that 3 percent of large employers were using private exchanges and that 28 percent of employers would make the shift within 5 years, taking a bite out of the business served by major insurers like UnitedHealth Group Inc and Anthem Inc, previously known as WellPoint.

 “This is coming.
 It’s just the pace at which we believe the market is going to make the transition” that is slower than expected, said Patty Fontneau, who runs Cigna’s private exchange business.